 Lastly, the implicit rule of a “retreat” is often to relax and socialise only.
 But if a participant has a rare, face-to-face without someone who can really help them, then rolling up their sleeves together on “some work” might be what’s badly needed.
 Creating an environment that enables this to happen, both practically and socially, provides a systematic deep response to those critical learning opportunities.

-Workshops tend to address a smaller audience than lectures, which allows the lecturer to interact more.
-Well-delivered workshops feel more like getting things done than just learning.
+Workshops tend to address a smaller audience than lectures, which allows the instructor to interact more.
+Well-delivered workshops feel more like getting things done than "just learning".
 The teacher can ask questions, check in, adapt a bit.
 The learners questions improve because they’re prompted from their experience, putting their learning into their context.

 So how do workshops score as a peer learning format?
 Workshops are a great example of the power of Responsiveness.
 Sometimes, workshops start with a clear question: “what would you like to learn today?”.
 Other times, it’s more subtle, as the teacher progresses, they ask questions, “Have you heard of this?
 Has anyone done this before?”.

 These dynamics make workshops to be quite responsive.
 There is time, and space to delve into specific questions that a learner might have.
 Responsiveness of workshops is generally at Level 1 (Calibrated) because the learners can request topics or changes in pace, even if their needs aren’t diagnosed.